Official says journalist's Nobel Prize not a slap on Duterte - NewsBreak

 Ressa won the award with Dmitry Muratov of Russia, a co-founder of the independent Russian newspaper Novaya Gazeta, which the Nobel committee called “the most independent newspaper in Russia today, with a fundamentally critical attitude towards power.”
 Six of its journalists have been killed since its founding in 1993, the committee said.

-Ressa was convicted last year of libel and sentenced to up to six years in prison in a decision media watchdogs called a major blow to press freedom in an Asian bastion of democracy.
+Ressa was convicted last year of libel and sentenced to up to six years in jail in a decision which media watchdogs called a major blow to press freedom in an Asian bastion of democracy.

 The Manila court found Ressa and a former Rappler reporter, Reynaldo Santos Jr., guilty of libeling a wealthy businessman, who was linked to a murder, drug dealing, human trafficking and smuggling in a story that cited an intelligence report.
 The businessman denied the allegations and complained that Rappler did not publish his side of the story.
 The news site’s lawyers disputed any malice and said the statute of limitations for filing the libel complaint had passed.